iled/gsimcli/README.md

 ## Documentation

-The documentation is hosted at readthedocs.org: http://gsimcli.readthedocs.org
+The documentation (user manual) is hosted at readthedocs.org: http://gsimcli.readthedocs.org

 Browse and post issues and contributions [here]